39 Fun Things to Do In Leavenworth (Complete Guide!)

 There are Sip and Paint classes at Leavenworth where you can have a glass of wine and be guided through creating your own work of art.

 About an hour drive east from Leavenworth is the pristine Lake Chelan.
 You can spend the day there, or you can add on a couple of nights to your Leavenworth trip.
 You won’t regret it!
 I grew up going to Chelan every summer and I have never grown tired of it.
-I wrote a full blog post on our last weekend in Chelan here.
 The lake itself is gorgeous, plus there are a number of fun things to do in the area.
 You can go to a waterslide park, take the Lady of the Lake to the remote town of Stehekin, or visit more than 30 wineries.
-We also wrote a post on 32 things to do in Chelan here.
 Whatever you decide, you will have a great trip!

 lake chelan